jaltfeld/timeRmanagement/readme.md

   // then called...
   $.tMgmt('clearAll', timers);

-  // will force trigger callbacks on timer1 & timer4
+  // will clear & force trigger callbacks on timer1 & timer4
+  // will clear timer2 w/o forcing callback
   // will leave timer3 running
 ```